 Employment-based requests receive E-category visas.
 This group is a little different because the visa levels correspond to priorities based on the type of employment activity.
 E-1 Visas, for instance, go to people considered “of extraordinary ability.”
 The E-5 visa is set aside for immigrant investors of a certain level in specific business opportunities in the United States.

 In addition to employment, immigration visas are available based on family ties, in instances of adoption, in certain special categories (such as one created following the end of U.S. involvement in Afghanistan), and for diversity purposes (for countries with historically low rates of immigration.)

-Contact De Castroverde Law for Help with Consular Processing and Visa Issues
+Contact De Castroverde Immigration Lawyers for Help with Consular Processing and Visa Issues

 The nation’s immigration system is at once both complicated and confusing.
 Don’t try to figure it out on your own.
 The immigration attorneys at De Castroverde Law, serving Las Vegas and surrounding areas in Nevada, provide experienced and reasoned counsel aimed at positioning you for success on your immigration matter.
 We represent families and individuals with visa processing, adjustments of status matters, deportation proceedings, and more.
 Our team will guide you and your family through every step of the process, all the way to the Board of Immigration Appeals, if needed.
 We are also here to help you with work visas, work permits, and employment authorization documents.
 Call us or contact us today online for a free consultation.
 With two convenient locations around Las Vegas, our attorneys are waiting for you.